near/docs/docs/develop/contracts/debug-locally.md

 near call simple-state.$REPRO_ACCOUNT get_status "{\"account_id\":\"$REPRO_ACCOUNT\"}" --accountId $REPRO_ACCOUNT
 ```

-You can see the message has been set to "hello".
-It'll also show a link to explorer, and in the exploer page displays block hash that this view status happened, let's export it to a shell variable as well:
+If all went correctly, you should see that the message has been set to "hello".
+It'll also show a link to NEAR Explorer which will display a block hash for this `get_status` transaction.
+Let's export it to a shell variable as well:

 ```bash
 # Replace with your block hash